Kian Speirs

-Kian Speirs (born 22 May 2004) is a Scottish professional footballer who plays as a midfielder for Caledonian Braves.
+Kian Speirs (born 22 May 2004) is a Scottish professional footballer who plays as a midfielder for Bonnyrigg Rose F.C..

 Club career

-Speirs made his debut for Motherwell on the opening day of the 2022–23 season, coming off the bench to replace Sean Goss in a 1-0 victory over St Mirren 31 July 2022.
+Speirs made his debut for Motherwell on the opening day of the 2022–23 season, coming off the bench to replace Sean Goss in a 1–0 victory over St Mirren 31 July 2022.
 On 21 January 2023, Speirs joined Stenhousemuir on loan for the rest of the season.

 On 29 September 2023, Speirs signed for Lowland League club Caledonian Braves on a contract until the end of the season.